Your guide to tirzepatide: Weight loss effectiveness and how to access it

 In the US, tirzepatide has received FDA approval for type 2 diabetes care and management with a prescription but not as a weight loss medication.

-Is tirzepatide available in the UK?
+Is tirzepatide available for weight loss in the UK?

 Photo credit: Getty Images